-As of December 31, 2020, the Company incurred initial direct costs to enter into the Durham Lease of approximately \$0.8 million.
-The costs have been recorded on the consolidated balance sheets as a deferred lease asset and will be amortized into earnings over the term of the Durham Lease.
+The Company incurred initial direct costs to enter into the Durham Lease of approximately \$0.8 million.
+The costs have been recorded on the consolidated balance sheets as a deferred lease asset and are being amortized into earnings over the term of the Durham Lease.